Treblle/prompt-enhancer.ai/CONTRIBUTING.md

 ## Welcome Contributors! 🌍

-It's people like you that make the open-source community such an amazing place to learn, inspire, and create.
+People like you make the open-source community such an amazing place to learn, inspire, and create.

 ## Code of Conduct 🤝

-This project and everyone participating in it are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute? 🚀

 ### Reporting Bugs 🐛

-1. **Ensure the bug is not already reported** by searching existing [Issues](https://github.com/Rahulkhinchi03/prompt-enhancer.ai/issues)
+1. **Ensure the bug is not already reported** by searching existing [Issues](https://github.com/Treblle/prompt-enhancer.ai/issues)
-2. If you can't find an existing issue, [open a new one](https://github.com/Rahulkhinchi03/prompt-enhancer.ai/issues/new)
+2. If you can't find an existing issue, [open a new one](https://github.com/Treblle/prompt-enhancer.ai/issues/new)
 3. Include:
    - A clear title
    - Detailed description